Who is

 1995-2000

-In the first year of implementation, I worked with 6 relatively small dealerships.
-I proved that, collectively, they sold 107 more cars than they would have without applying my program.
+In the first year of implementation, I worked with 6 relatively small car dealerships.
+I was able to demonstrate that together they sold 107 more vehicles than would have been possible without my program.

 RESULT

-Each of the centers exceeded its annual target set by BMW by 15-20%!
-The tools I developed allowed for accurate sales forecasting and a deep analysis of the territory's potential for which the dealership was responsible.
+Each of the dealerships exceeded its annual target set by BMW by 15-20%!
+The tools I developed enabled precise sales forecasting as well as in-depth analysis and gradual exploitation of the market potential in the respective area of responsibility of the dealership.

-After the third year of running my own program, I increasingly felt stuck in a routine that gradually turned into boredom and even rejection.
-I had proven everything: the number of cars sold increased, customer brand loyalty grew, I had trained my colleagues, and peers from BMW sought my advice.
-And then what???
-I wanted something else!
+After 3 years with my own program, I increasingly felt how routine was restricting me — and this routine gradually turned into boredom, even inner rejection.
+I had proven everything: sales figures were rising, customer loyalty was growing, I had trained colleagues, and BMW employees were seeking my advice.
+And then what?
+I wanted something different!

-I wanted to join a team that, since 1997, had been running a long-term, comprehensive dealership development project called "QMA".
-However, all my attempts to get there led nowhere.
-I decided to leave BMW by the end of 2000 and pursue an MBA in Barcelona starting in 2001.
+I wanted to join a team that had been carrying out a long-term, comprehensive car dealership development project called "QMA" since 1997.
+However, all my attempts to get involved were unsuccessful.
+In mid-2000, I decided to leave BMW at the end of 2000 and begin an MBA program in Barcelona in 2001.

-In the summer of 2000, I went to Malta, combining a 3-week vacation with an English course.
-Exactly two days before my departure, I received a call from BMW offering me a role in the very project I had been trying to join for a year and a half...
+In the summer of 2000 I went to Malta - 3 weeks of vacation, combined with an intensive English course to prepare for my MBA studies.
+Exactly 2 days before my departure, BMW called and offered me a position in the very project I had been trying unsuccessfully to join for a year and a half...

 Phase 3